 Square Invoices is a platform that helps businesses get invoices paid.
 Square, the company behind Square Invoices, has already built a reputation as a versatile point of sale option for credit card processing.
 Their platform now does much more than help people pay with a credit card—including inventory management, customer relationship management, and sales analytics.

 Square Invoices takes this a step further by helping small business owners invoice clients and vendors without having to manually create, track, and account for each invoice they submit.
 The platform lets you send a Square invoice to a client as a one-time or recurring event.
 Plus, Square Invoices also allows you to store credit card information, which means that you can invoice your clients with the payment information on file (so long as they provide consent, of course!).

-Square Invoices isn’t totally free, however.
-The platform takes a cut of each Square invoice that gets paid through its system.
-Usually this fee ranges from 2.9% of a transaction’s total, or up to $0.30 per transaction.
+You will have to pay credit card processing fees, however.
+Usually, this fee ranges from 2.9% of a transaction’s total, or up to $0.30 per transaction.
 If you use Square as a POS, you’re already used to the company’s payment model: Square Invoices is similar to the per-transaction fee levied through use of a Square reader or POS terminal.
 The same model helps power Square Invoices, which is what makes the platform free to use.

 This could mean that you end up paying for your transactions if you run a retail business, and could also get dinged with fees when getting paid by vendors, as well.
 You can, of course, ask your clients to pay a Square invoice outside of the platform, but doing so would negate the benefit of using this all-in-one solution.